Developer-Elisha/Atif-Brothers/client/src/apprun.md

 import React from "react";
-import { BrowserRouter as Router, Routes, Route, Navigate } from "react-router-dom";
+import { BrowserRouter as Router, Routes, Route } from "react-router-dom";
 import Header from "./components/Header";
 import StatsCards from "./components/Cards";
 import MainTbl from "./components/Dashboard";
-import Login from "./components/Login";
 import Charts from "./components/Charts";
 import BarChart from "./components/BarChart";